-Eagan’s Seasonal Recruitment Efforts
+Eagan’s Seasonal Recruitment Strategies

 Eagan Human Resources Director Jesse Swenson and her team held a recruitment forum in fall 2021 with citywide department hiring managers to generate ideas for recruitment in a tight labor market.
 Staffing was identified as an area of need for standard seasonal positions, rec programs, as well as the city’s award-winning outdoor waterpark.